Tuesdays with TMAC – Tipton is Track #62 on Win List!

 To check out opportunities to partner with TMAC Motorsports on a nightly basis, visit www.TerryMcCarl.com or call 515 957-0020!

 Front Row Challenge Tickets on Sale!

-Renewal tickets for the 19th Annual Front Row Challenge in 2014 are on sale.
+The 19th Annual Casey’s General Stores/Musco Lighting Front Row Challenge presented by Searsboro Telephone Company will be held Monday, August 4 at the Southern Iowa Speedway in Oskaloosa, Iowa.Tickets are now on sale!
 For more information, call Front Row Challenge Enterprises, LLC at 515 957-0020.
 For further information, stay tuned to www.OskyChallenges.com!